Emmacharleswilson/fab-fitness/README.md

 - ./checkout/app.py - 'checkout.signals' imported but unused
     - The import is used to let Django know there a signals module, listening for changes to automatically updating the totals
 - Errors relating to lines being to long.
-    - Most errors were fixed thanks to Aaron Sinnot's aid.
-    - Lines 74 and 75 in webhook_handler.py cannot be shortened without breaking the code.
+    - Lines in webhook_handler.py cannot be shortened without breaking the code.

 ![Flake 8 Python code errors](media/readme/flake8.png "Python code errors")